costbio/costbio.github.io/docs/index.markdown

 layout: home
 ---

 Welcome to the website of Computational Structural Biology Research Group!

-We are part of the Computational Systems Biology Research Group at Gebze Technical University, Faculty of Engineering, Department of Bioengineering.
+We are part of the **Computational Systems Biology Research Group** at <a href="https://www.gtu.edu.tr">Gebze Technical University</a>, <a href="https://www.gtu.edu.tr/kategori/41/3/display.aspx?languageId=1">Faculty of Engineering</a>, <a href="https://www.gtu.edu.tr/kategori/307/3/biyomuhendislik.aspx">Department of Bioengineering</a>.

-Our research focuses on application of computational biology methods on structures of proteins with biomedical importance.
+Our research focuses on application of computational biology/bioinformatics methods on structures of proteins with biomedical importance.

 We are particularly interested in the **Major Histocompatibility Complex**, **ERK5 Kinase**, **Major Facilitator Superfamily**, and **Nuclear Receptors**.

+We occasionally build **software for scientific research** as well.

+Feel free to <a href="mailto:osercinoglu@gtu.edu.tr">contact</a> Dr. Serçinoğlu if you're interested in collaborating with us.